First \textit{ab initio} calculations of first-forbidden $\beta$ transitions in the reactor antineutrino anomaly: Calculations and discussions

-The nuclear information is embedded in the shape factor expression given in Eq.~(\ref{C(W) shape factor}).
-Figure \ref{J_0_shape_factor} illustrates the calculated normalized shape factor for $\Delta J=0$ forbidden transitions as a function of electron kinetic energy.
-As mentioned earlier, one possible explanation for the RAA is that forbidden transitions in reactor fission products are approximated as allowed transitions in conventional predictions.
-It is evident that all calculated shape factors deviate from unity, which is the normalized shape factor for allowed transitions, highlighting the importance of a detailed treatment of forbidden transitions.
-Of particular interest is the shape factor for the transition from the $2_1^{-}$ state of $^{94}$Y to the $2_1^{+}$ state of $^{94}$Zr (shown as the red line in Fig.~\ref{J_0_shape_factor}) exhibits a parabolic structure, which is consistent with phenomenological calculations~\cite{PhysRevC.100.054323}.
-This parabolic shape arises because the $2^{+}$ excited state of $^{94}$Zr can be interpreted as a collective dipole vibration of nucleons, making the $2^{+}$ wave function very similar to the ground state $0^{+}$ wave function, thus resulting in a shape factor for the transition that is quite similar to that for $\Delta J=2$ transitions, which will be discussed later.
+The nuclear structure information is embedded in the shape factor expressed by Eq.~(\ref{C(W) shape factor}).
+Figure~\ref{J_0_shape_factor} illustrates the calculated normalized shape factor for $\Delta J=0$ first-forbidden transitions as a function of electron kinetic energy.
+As mentioned already, forbidden transitions in reactor fission products are usually approximated as allowed transitions in conventional models~\cite{PhysRevC.84.024617}.
+For allowed transitions, the normalized shape factor is unity~\cite{Behrens1982}.
+However, the present \textit{ab initio} calculations show that the shape factors of first-forbidden transitions clearly deviate from unity, as shown in Fig.~\ref{J_0_shape_factor}.
+The shape factor of the first-forbidden transition $^{94} \mathrm{Y}\left(2_1^{-}\right) \rightarrow{ }^{94} \mathrm{Zr}\left(2_1^{+}\right)$ exhibits a parabolic curve with the electron kinetic energy (shown by the red line in Fig.~\ref{J_0_shape_factor}), which is consistent with the phenomenological calculation~\cite{PhysRevC.100.054323}.
+The parabolic shape arises because the $2^{+}$ excited state of $^{94}$Zr can be interpreted as a collective vibration with a wave function similar to the $0^{+}$ ground state.
+This results in a shape factor similar to that of the $\Delta J=2$ transition which has a parabolic shape factor as seen later.

-Figures \ref{J_1_shape_factor} and \ref{J_2_shape_factor} present the calculated normalized shape factor for $\Delta J=1$ and $\Delta J=2$ forbidden transitions, respectively.
-Different final states of the transitions for the same nuclei are labeled in the legend.
-It is noteworthy that all transitions deviate from allowed approximation, especially some $\Delta J=1$ transitions showing more pronounced deviations.
-We have previously discussed that $\Delta J=2$ transitions are uniquely influenced by a single operator, $^\mathrm{A}F_{211}^{0}$, which leads to a simple parabolic structure.
-It shows that neglecting shape variations between the allowed and forbidden transitions would induce significant bias in the energy spectral distributions.
-The deviations emphasize the necessity of properly considering forbidden transitions in the analysis of reactor fission processes.
+Figures \ref{J_1_shape_factor} and \ref{J_2_shape_factor} present calculated normalized shape factors for $\Delta J=1$ and 2 first-forbidden transitions, respectively.
+We see that all the calculated shape factors clearly deviate from unity which is the value of an allowed transition.
+The $\Delta J=1$ transitions even show more pronounced deviations from unity.
+It is seen that the $\Delta J=2$ transitions have parabolic shape factors, which is consistent with the phenomenological calculation~\cite{PhysRevC.100.054323}.
+This would indicate that the difference of shape factors between allowed and forbidden transitions may not be neglected in the calculation of the energy spectrum distribution.
+The self-consistent calculation of forbidden transitions would be necessary in the analysis of nuclear fission processes in the reactor.